 Member of other research groups: Statistical Methodology, Biostatistics and Statistical Genetics

-Research students: Maryam Al Alawi , Salihah Alghamdi, Bader Lafi Q Alruwaili
+Research students: Maryam Al Alawi , Salihah Alghamdi, Yangsong Cheng, Alastair Gemmell, Bader Lafi Q Alruwaili, Flynn Gewirtz-O'Reilly

-Postgraduate opportunities: Analysis of Spatially correlated functional data objects.
+Postgraduate opportunities: Statistical Analyis of Medical images: Application to tumour detetection from PET imaging, Modality of mixtures of distributions, Analysis of Spatially correlated functional data objects.

 Radio-carbon and cosmogenic dating-design and analysis of proficiency trials; environmental radioactivity; sensitivity and uncertainty analysis applied to complex environmental models; spatial and spatiotemporal modeling of water quality; flood risk modeling; environmental indicators; developing the evidence base for environmental policy and regulation